-EDITOR’S NOTE: This is the second in a five-part series of excerpts from The Iraq War, by John Keegan.
-Together they comprise chapter six, “The American War.”
-Click here for the first installment.
+EDITOR’S NOTE: This is the third in a five-part series of excerpts from The Iraq War, by John Keegan.
+Together they comprise chapter six: “The American War.”
+(The first installment is here, the second here.)

 Frantic diplomatic activity was to follow the rejection of 1 March; British as well as American diplomats attempted repeatedly to change the Turks’ minds; but without success.
 It became clear that if there was to be a northern front to the attack against Saddam it would have to be opened by other means.
 One was to encourage the peshmergas–divided into two main political groupings–to intensify their attacks; a second was to support them with special forces; a third was to bring more conventional intervention forces into the region–both the insertion of special forces and other troops would require the creation of an ‘air bridge’, a difficult logistic and delicate diplomatic task; a fourth was to use subversive means to persuade Saddam that the Turks would eventually fall in with the Americans after all.

 The story of the creation of the peshmerga